Considering underfloor heating? We explore your options and explain how to choose the right system for your project

 How does underfloor heating work?

-Underfloor heating installation involves running a system of either pipes or wires underneath the floor of a room.
+Underfloor heating in either of its forms involves running a system of pipes or wires underneath the floor of a room.
 This effectively transforms the entire floor into one huge heat emitter that warms up the space.

-Underfloor heating heats from the ground up, which not only results in better comfort levels, but also puts less of a strain on your boiler when compared to traditional radiator systems.
-This is because of the lower operating temperature (around 40°C) of underfloor heating — radiator systems usually operate at around 65°C.
+Heating from the ground up, also not only results in better comfort levels, but also puts less of a strain on your boiler when compared to traditional radiator systems.
+This is because of the lower operating temperature (around 40°C) of underfloor heating – radiator systems usually operate at around 65°C.

 It is also useful to note that underfloor heating is great when used in combination with renewable technology, such as heat pumps, which have a low flow rate.